anywr-group-recruitement/frontend-security-test/README.md

 # Java Spring Test

 The Anywr Java Spring development test is intended to evaluate your problem-solving skills, general knowledge of Java, Spring and application development principles, and overall approach to development.
-The test will cover a range of topics including theory, practical application, troubleshooting, database design, testing, and critical thinking.
+The test will cover a range of topics including theory, practical application, troubleshooting, structure design, testing, and critical thinking.

 ## Resources